craffaele/calculator/README.md

 Simple calculator with minimal erroring.

 - Handles basic arithmetic operations (+ - / *) and nested parens.
-- Controlled input reduces the incidence of errors and makes for an intuitive user experience.
+- Controlled input significantly reduces the incidence of errors and makes for an intuitive user experience.
 - Responsive keypad view highlights user keypresses.

 ## Usage

+- Beginning your entry with just an operator will stub out an expression or float for you.
+Ex: 0+3 or 0.3
+- Submit entry for evaluation with Enter or '='.

 ## Installation